CVE-2026-46403

 When was CVE-2026-46403 disclosed?

-CVE-2026-46403 was first published in the National Vulnerability Database on May 21, 2026.
+CVE-2026-46403 was first published in the National Vulnerability Database on May 21, 2026, with the most recent update on July 23, 2026.
 EchelonGraph re-ingests CVE updates from NVD on a 2-hour cycle, so this page reflects the latest published state.

 Is CVE-2026-46403 actively exploited?

 CVE-2026-46403 is not currently on CISA's Known Exploited Vulnerabilities catalog.
-FIRST EPSS estimates a 18.4% percentile likelihood of exploitation in the next 30 days — higher percentiles indicate greater predicted risk.
+FIRST EPSS estimates a 0% probability of exploitation in the next 30 days, which ranks it in the top 72.5% of all scored CVEs.

 What is the CVSS score of CVE-2026-46403?